- Automated code reviews for newly created pull requests

 https://coderabbit.ai/bitbucketHandler will be automatically installed for

-the selected projects, enabling CodeRabbit to monitor and review your merge
+the selected projects, enabling CodeRabbit to monitor and review your pull

 requests.